 - Have family members who have purchased, leased or rented a home or condo close to campus

 - Have a disability such as mobility, visual, hearing, or mental/emotional disabilities, or medical conditions such as asthma or allergies.
-For additional please refer to the Disability Services Office.
+For additional please refer to the Disability Resources Office (DRO).